Doreen Keogh: Early life

 Keogh was born in Dublin, Ireland, to librarian John Keogh and Alice Mullany.
 She attended the Holy Faith Convent school, in Clontarf, Dublin, where she first started acting, in addition to being a member of the local amateur dramatics society.
 Keogh left school at the age of 15 to train with the Abbey Theatre School, Dublin, before moving to London during World War II due to her father's job.
 After moving to London, her first role was playing Christine Horan in The Man from Kilsheelan.

 Career

-Keogh's first television role came in 1948 as Miss Fulton in crime drama Death at Newtownstewart.
-She then appeared in a range of other roles, including The Whiteheaded Boy in 1951 and Emergency Ward 10 in 1960, before her debut as Concepta Riley, a barmaid, in the soap opera Coronation Street.
+Keogh's first television role came in 1948 as Miss Fulton in the crime drama Death at Newtownstewart.
+She then appeared in a range of other roles, including The Whiteheaded Boy in 1951 and Emergency Ward 10 in 1960.

 Coronation Street

-Keogh took the role of Concepta Riley, an original cast member and the first barmaid of the pub Rovers Return Inn in Coronation Street, from 1960 (episode 5) until 1964, with return appearances in 1967, 1972 and 1975.
-The character was devised by Tony Warren, to provide some variation to the north of England accents dominating the original cast.
+Keogh took the role of Concepta Riley, an original character and the first barmaid of the Rovers Return Inn in Coronation Street, from 1960 (episode 5) until 1964, with return appearances in 1967, 1972 and 1975.
+The character was devised by Tony Warren, to provide some variation to the north-of-England accents that dominated among the original cast.